omgnetwork/elixir-omg/docs/exit_validation.md

 1. The child chain operator's objective is to pro-actively minimize the risk of chain becoming insecure or, in worst case scenario, insolvent.
 The child chain becomes insolvent if any invalid exit gets finalized, which leads to loss of child chain funds.
-2. To satisfy this objective:
+2. To satisfy this objective, the Child Chain Server:
-    - the Child Chain Server listens to every `ExitStarted` Root Chain event and _immediately_ "spends" the exited utxo.
+    - listens to every `ExitStarted` root chain event and _immediately_ marks as spent the exiting UTXO,
-    - the Child Chain Server listens to every `InFlightExitStarted` Root Chain event and _immediately_ "spends" the exiting tx's **inputs**
+    - listens to every `InFlightExitStarted` root chain event and _immediately_ marks as spent the exiting transaction's **inputs**,
-    - the Child Chain Server listens to every `InFlightExitPiggybacked` Root Chain event (on outputs) and _immediately_ "spends" the piggybacked outputs - as long as the IFEing tx has been included in the chain and the output exists
+    - listens to every `InFlightExitOutputPiggybacked` root chain event and _immediately_ marks as spent the piggybacked outputs - as long as the IFEing transaction has been included in the chain and the output exists,

-  These rules prohibit the user from spending an UTXO exiting this way or another, preventing exit invalidation.
+  prohibiting spending of the exiting UTXO, preventing exit invalidation.

-  This immediacy is limited because the server must process deposits before exits and deposits _must_ wait for finality on the root chain.
+    - **NOTE**: This immediacy is limited because the server must process deposits before exits and deposits _must_ wait for finality on the root chain.

 There are scenarios, when a race condition/reorg on the root chain might make the Child Chain Server prohibit spending of a particular UTXO **late**, regardless of the immediacy mentioned above.
 This is acceptable as long as the delay doesn't exceed the `sla_margin`.